theappbusiness/TABResourceLoader/README.md

 - `NetworkImageResource`

-### Available service types conforming to `ResourceServiceType`
+### Available services

 - `NetworkDataResourceService`: Used to retrieve a resource that conforms to `NetworkResourceType` and `DataResourceType`
-- `fetch` function now returns a `Cancellable` object which can be used to cancel the network request
+	- `fetch` function returns a `Cancellable` object which can be used to cancel the network request
+- `GenericNetworkDataResourceService`: Inherits `NetworkDataResourceService` and conforms to`ResourceServiceType`.
+The purpose of this service is to be use with `ResourceOperation`

 ### `ResourceOperation`